KINGFIOX/gpgpu-sim_distribution/README.md

 ## Libraries

-The build produces one implementation library with CUDA 11.8 ABI names for the in-tree tests and explicit CMake consumers:
+The build produces one unversioned implementation library for the in-tree tests and explicit CMake consumers:

-- `libcudart.so.11.0`
-- `libcuda.so.1` -> `libcudart.so.11.0`
+- `libcudart.so`
-- `libcuda.so` -> `libcuda.so.1`
+- `libcuda.so` -> `libcudart.so`

 The Runtime API covers device discovery, allocation, copies, kernel launch, streams, events, synchronization, and the CUDA registration hooks required by